Tinkerforge/generators/stubs/comcu_templates/README.rst

 (ln -s bricklib_path/bricklib2 project_path/software/src/).
 Finally make sure to have CMake installed (http://www.cmake.org/cmake/resources/software.html).

-After that you can generate a Makefile from the cmake script with the generate_makefile shell script (in software/) and build the firmware by invoking make in software/build/.
+After that you can build the firmware by invoking make in software/.
 The firmware (.zbin) can then be found in software/build/ and uploaded with brickv (click button "Flashing" on start screen).